DS2L/BlockchainLabs/labs/B1/README.md

 Your job in this exercise is to deploy the above `BaddToken` SC and create a Token instance, say `TokenX`.
 Then, demonstrate the process that the `TokenX` issuer transfers 10 `TokenX` to another account, say Alice, and display each account's balance before/after the transfer.

+**Note:** If you cannot deploy the above token contract on Remix due to an error of "invalid opcode", you may need to select the compiler version of "0.8.19+commit" in the compilation step and then select the environment of "Remix VM (Shanghai)" in the Deploy & Run step.

 **Submission guideline:** You should take screenshots to show the balance of each account before and after the token transfer.

 Exercise 2.
 Extend `BaddToken` with approve/transferFrom